 Via de Cristo Retreat so that the movement within a parish has proper pastoral support and

-- There are retreats for men and for women with the husbands attending first and the wives
+- There are retreats for men only, women only

-attending a few week later.
-Single men and women are also welcome to participate in a
+and co-ed weekends.
+Couples and single men and women are welcome to participate in a

 - The Men’s, Women’s and Mixed week-ends

-are held at Lutheridge and cost $100 per person.
+are held at Camp Dogwood and cost $175 per person.